5 Ways to Turn Casual Fans Into Superfans Through Data and AI

 Say, for example, the first-time fan uses the team’s app to view a highlight video of its star player.
 The data collected in the app builds a unified picture of that fan, and from there, serves up more personalized content, encourages future ticket purchases, builds custom newsletters, and creates targeted ads.

 Now, the fans aren’t only using the app on game days to find the best place to park.
 They're also using it during the week to get statistical analysis and watch player stories and video highlights.
-The more engaged fans are, the more they’re rewarded.
+AI technology can instantly create personalized content recommendations at scale.

 A single view of a fan means anticipating the fan’s needs through unifying customer data from the app, ticket sales systems, team websites, and customer service systems.
 It’s how teams and leagues can deliver on all five bullet points and reflect fans’ passion.
 Loyal fans expect teams to treat them like regulars.
 Teams achieve this not only by serving them the content they want and expect, but also by using the complete picture to provide a personalized experience outside of the app.

 Fan services should be able to address a fan by name and deliver a personalized service experience, customized content, and better customer service.
+AI technology can act as an assistant to a service agent, surfacing relevant past interactions, providing next-step recommendations, and creating personalized retention packages for less engaged fans.
+This strengthens and grows their relationship with fans to maximize their lifetime value beyond the sports season.

-Learn how Orlando City SC increased fan engagement and revenue with a customized app.
+Learn how Orlando City SC increased fan engagement and revenue with a customized app

 Major League Soccer’s Orlando City SC has seen an increase in ticket sales and revenue since launching its app in partnership with Salesforce.
 Revenue from concession stands alone has increased by more than 14%.
 The club has generated more than $1.5 million in revenue a year from app users.